How To Draw Cartoon Faces Step By Step

 Source: https://pin.it/3lf1Ccd

-Here, Jay Leno is being exaggerated a few of his most prominent facial features, which–most notably–include his chin.
+Here, Jay Leno is exaggerated a few of his most prominent facial features, which–most notably–include his chin.
 This is a great example of how you can overly exaggerate one aspect of your character’s face so much so that it can take up a majority of the entire image.

 Example 3